Half guard

-Half guard (or half mount) is a ground grappling position where one combatant is lying on the other, with the bottom combatant having one leg entangled.
+Half guard (or half mount) is a defensive ground grappling position where one combatant is lying on the other, with the bottom combatant having one leg entangled.
 Sometimes the bottom combatant is said to be in half guard, while the top combatant is in a half mount.
 In wrestling and catch wrestling half mount is called Turk ride.
 The half guard is the position that is in between a full guard and side control or full mount.
 The combatant on top will try to untangle the leg and pass to obtain side control or mount, while the bottom combatant will try to transition into a full guard or alternatively attempt a sweep or submission.
 The half guard may favour the combatant on top or the guard player, depending on the many details of the position such as body positioning and grips.

 Variations

 The lockdown (known in judo as niju garami) is a variant of half guard where the defending practitioner further intertwines the legs to achieve a figure four.
 Using the more extended of their legs, the practitioner traps and drives the foot of the opponent upward; thereby attempting to limit the ability of the opponent to pass to full mount or side control.
 This position offers a slightly higher likelihood of executing successful sweeps, or reversals, while also offering limited submission options.